aavergel/Occupancy-System/README.md

 # Occupancy-System
-A room occupancy system that adds, updates, and deletes rooms, floors, and occupants
+A room occupancy system with login that adds, updates, and deletes rooms, floors, and occupants